A Geometric View of Closure Phases in Interferometry: APPLICATION TO REAL DATA

-\section{Application to Real Data}
+\section{APPLICATION TO REAL DATA}

-We present two examples of closure phase visualization in the image plane, and the image-plane methods to estimate closure phase, using data from the Jansky Very Large Array (JVLA).
-The JVLA is a radio interferometer in New Mexico, comprised of 27 antennas of 25~m diameter each, arranged in a Y-pattern \cite{Perley+2009}.
+We verify the visualisation and estimation of closure phase in the image plane using three examples with real data from the Karl~G.~Jansky Very Large Array \citep[VLA;][]{Perley+2009}, and from the Event Horizon Telescope\footnote{\url{https://eventhorizontelescope.org/}} (EHT).
+The VLA is a radio interferometer in New Mexico, comprised of 27 antennas of 25~m diameter each, arranged in a Y-pattern.
+The EHT is a global millimeter VLBI array involving 8 stations extending from Europe to Hawaii.

-The first example is that of the compact radio quasar 3C~286, including both calibrated data and uncalibrated data.
-The second involves the powerful extended radio galaxy with a complex morphology, Cygnus A, using calibrated data, and then purposefully phase-corrupted data.
+The first example involves VLA observations of the compact radio quasar 3C~286, including both calibrated data and uncalibrated data.
+The second involves VLA observations of a powerful extended radio galaxy with a complex morphology, Cygnus A, using calibrated data, and then purposefully phase-corrupted data.
+The third example involves EHT observations at high frequencies of the active nucleus in the nearby radio galaxy, M87 \citep{Walker+2018}.

-There are two main objectives with these two examples that span simple to complex morphologies in the image plane.
-First, these extreme scenarios will be used to demonstrate geometrically the well known fact that the closure phase is robust to phase errors that are interferometric element-based, but not baseline-based.
-We will characterize the geometric behavior of the fringe patterns in the image plane from calibrated and uncalibrated, or corrupted data from a closed triad of element spacings, thereby demonstrating the SOS conservation property of closure phase while remaining completely invariant to clearly noticeable translations in the image plane resulting from element-based phase corruptions.
-Second, we will show that the closure phases can be estimated geometrically from the image plane and that they agree remarkably well with those derived from the aperture plane data (visibilities) to within the estimated uncertainties.
+These examples span the range from simple to complex morphologies in the image plane, and from low to high frequencies with very different phase-stability criteria for the visibilities.
+These examples will demonstrate the SOS conservation principle in real data under varying observing conditions and reaffirm geometrically the well known fact that the closure phase is robust to phase errors that are element-based, but not baseline-based.
+We will also verify that the closure phases can be estimated geometrically from the image plane, and that the results agree with those derived from the aperture plane data (visibilities) to within the estimated uncertainties.